openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/config_properties.md

 GPU.1
 ```

-If there is more than one instance of a specific device, the devices are enumerated with `.suffix`, where `suffix` is a unique string identifier.
+If there are multiple instances of a specific device, the devices are enumerated with a suffix comprising a full stop and a unique string identifier, such as `.suffix`.
 Each device name can then be passed to:

 * `ov::Core::compile_model` to load the model to a specific device with specific configuration properties.
-* `ov::Core::get_property` to get common or device specific properties.
+* `ov::Core::get_property` to get common or device-specific properties.
-* All other methods of the `ov::Core` class that accept a `deviceName`.
+* All other methods of the `ov::Core` class that accept `deviceName`.

 ### Working with Properties in Your Code